jdesgats/lua-resty-mlcache/README.md

   accepts fractional number parts, like `0.3`.
 A `neg_ttl` of `0` means the cached misses will never expire.
   **Default:** inherited from the instance.
+- `stale_ttl`: a number specifying the expiration time period of stale data.
+  When the L3 callback returns `nil, error` *and* the L2 cache still has stale data, then that data will be "resurrected" for `stale_ttl` seconds before attempting to call the L3 callback again for that key.
+This is best effort as stale data might be evicted at any time after its expiration.
+If provided, `stale_ttl` must be strictly positive, as caching stale data forever does not make sense.
+  **Default:** inherited from instance.
 - `shm_set_tries`: the number of tries for the lua_shared_dict `set()` operation.
 When the lua_shared_dict is full, it attempts to free up to 30 items from its queue.
 When the value being set is much larger than the freed